karambaq/test_task_google_api/README.md

 - `docker-compose up --build`

-Then navigate to `localhost:3000` in browser
+Then navigate to `localhost` in browser

 # Author